Internal Module Coverage¶

 current NSX module set.

-The goal is not to preserve every legacy package name.
-The goal is to make sure the important internal capabilities have a clear home in NSX.
+These tables document how the major neuralSPOT internal areas map into the current NSX module set.
+They are retrospective — the goal is not to preserve every neuralSPOT package name, but to make sure the important internal capabilities have a clear home in NSX.

 These major internal areas already have clear NSX coverage.